Investing in Abuja

 The Ministry of the Federal Capital Territory through the Abuja Investment and Property Development Company (AIPDC) has through the build, operate and transfer scheme entered into an agreement with four private companies for the development of markets in the territory, while four multi~level car parks’ development have also commenced.

 Interested investors are to liaise with the AIPDC to work out modalities for hitch-free operation.
-Areas of investment include:
+Areas of investment are listed Below:

 Invitation for Pre-qualification for the Procurement Of Associated Fertilizers by the Federal Capital Territory Administration and Expression of Interest in the Privatization of FCT Mini-Abattoirs.